dedwar65/Chp2-BeliefsandTrust/Notes/RepNotes_G2008.md

 Note: I can consider the relationship between trust and the number of stocks though.
 With this in mind, variable sections B, Q, and V will be used to replicate the results that can be replicated given the discrepancies between the two datasets.

+I use the RAND version of the HRS data as it accompishes the tedious task of converting household variables like asset holdings and income, to respondent level data.
+Below are the variables necessary to perform the exercise.

+* Education: RB014, RB015, RB016, RZ216
+* Age: RA019
+* Gender: RX060_R
+* Employment: RJ005M1, RJ005M2, RJ005M3, RJ005M4, RJ005M5, RJ020
+* Assets:
+* Trust:

 # Statistical model